ubuwaits/beautiful-web-type/README.md

 **[Read complete Changelog](https://github.com/ubuwaits/beautiful-web-type/blob/gh-pages/CHANGELOG.md)**

 ## Featured typefaces
+All featured typefaces are licensed under the [SIL Open Font License](https://scripts.sil.org/OFL).

 I will be adding new typefaces continuously.
-Get notified when new typefaces are added by signing up for [the newsletter](https://tinyletter.com/beautifulwebtype).
+You can be notified when new typefaces are added by signing up for [the newsletter](https://tinyletter.com/beautifulwebtype).

 * [Alegreya](https://beautifulwebtype.com/alegreya/)
 * [Alegreya Sans](https://beautifulwebtype.com/alegreya-sans/)